 Most of us, at one point in our life, have experienced some form of back or neck pain.
 In some cases, it can disrupt your day to day living.
 Frequently the pain is caused by a pinched nerve related to herniated or degenerated discs in the spine.
-The spine has many discs throughout its length, and sometimes these discs can become compressed or even start to degenerate.
-Disc bulging or herniation is more common in the younger population, whereas, degeneration is more common in the elderly.
+Discs are the cushions that separate the vertebra of spine.
+Sometimes these discs can become compressed or even start to degenerate.
+Disc bulging and disc herniation are more common in the younger population, whereas, disc degeneration is more common in the elderly.

 ANATOMY OF BONE SPURS

-A bone spur is a projection that develops on the surface of a healthy bone.
+A bone spur is a projection that develops on the surface of a healthy bone that can lead to a pinched nerve.
 This can be caused by a variety of things, but the most common cause is friction.
 When bones rub up against each other, which is the case with degenerative or herniated discs, it causes calcium deposits to build up.
 These calcium deposits are meant to strengthen and support the bone but are the cause of bone spurs.